contrast-zone/fractarchy-ide/README.md

         (
             node

-            (title ...
-XYZ ...)
+            (title ... description ...)
         )

         ... sub-document contents ...
     )

-where `XYZ` is a list of words representing the node title, and `sub-document contents` behaves as described.
+where `... description ...` is a list of words representing the node title, and `... sub-document contents ...` behaves as described.

 ### 3.3. templating system